U.N. Working Group on Arbitrary Detention Condemns China’s “Arbitrary Deprivation of Liberty” for Christian Pastor John Cao, Urges Immediate Release

 This is a significant development in his case, as we filed the complaint with the Working Group on Arbitrary Detention earlier this year.
 The opinion supporting our position was adopted during the WGAD’s eighty-fifth session.
 This is even more weighty considering the fact the WGAD only takes a few cases a year.

 The opinion goes even further than demanding Pastor Cao’s release and compensation, it also urges China to investigate “the circumstances surrounding the arbitrary deprivation of liberty of Mr. Cao and to take appropriate measures against those responsible for the violation of his rights.”
 It also referred the case to the U.N.
 Special Rapporteur on Freedom of Religion or Belief for appropriate action.

-Just recently, 2 U.S. citizens were arrested on the same charges.
+Just recently, two U.S. citizens were arrested on the same charges.
 They both work for an English teaching program that has operated for 17 years in China.